Roldak/AGC/README.md

    - For performance reasons, pointers to stack-allocated data may cause the garbage collection to temporarily alter the content of the stack 1 bit in front of that data.
 This should not be problematic in a taskless application, but this behavior can nonetheless be prevented by compiling the runtime with `-XVALIDATE_ADDRESSES=yes` at the cost of a significant performance penality.
  - `agc_task_safe_runtime.gpr`:
    - Slower but task-safe runtime.
    - Implementation is stop-the-world.
 This means that during collection, any task calling into the runtime will be blocked until the collection is done.
-The locking behavior can be configured to use either OS synchronization (with `-XLOCKING=synchronize`) or retry loops (with `-XWAIT_METHOD=retry_loop`).
+The locking behavior can be configured to use either OS synchronization (with `-XLOCKING=synchronize`) or retry loops (with `-XLOCKING=retry_loop`). *Warning: this runtime is still work-in-progress.*

 **Storage pools:**